elucian/bee/syntax/operators.md

   \+   | Array      |Concatenation between two arrays
   \+=  | collection |Append element to collection
   \-=  | collection |Remove element from collection
-  ∀    | element    |Enumerate elements from collection ∃    | Logic      |Exist element in collection
+  ∀    | element    |Enumerate all elements from a collection ∃    | Logic      |Check if exist one element in a collection

 ## Logic Operators